Amy Zaranek is a writer and editor from Michigan.

 Amy offers writing coach services on several tiers, from basic proofreading to full manuscript consultations.
 Please view her page for more information and to inquire about your project.

-Amy Zaranek is an award-winning writer and the managing editor of The Black Fork Review.
-Her writing has appeared in Yemassee Journal, matchbook, Stymie Magazine, and elsewhere, and her essays have been anthologized in collections such as OUR BEST WAR STORIES and TALES FROM SIX FEET APART.
-She also serves as the nonfiction and prose poetry editor for Howling Mad Review and volunteers as a mentor for the Veterans Writing Project.
+Amy Zaranek is an award-winning writer, with publications in Camas Magazine, HAD, About Place Journal, matchbook, and elsewhere.
+Her essays have been anthologized in collections such as OUR BEST WAR STORIES and TALES FROM SIX FEET APART.
+She is a Writing by Writers fellow, and volunteers as a mentor for the Veterans Writing Project.

 Amy offers writing coach services, readings, and classroom visits, both in-person and virtually.

-She worked as a wrangler for four seasons on various ranches in Colorado, where she helped train horses and raise cattle and bison.
-She now lives and writes in northern Michigan.
+She played collegiate softball before working as a wrangler for four seasons on various ranches in Colorado, where she helped train horses and raise cattle and bison.
+She went on to work on a dairy farm in northern Michigan.
+She now lives and writes in Metro Detroit.

 Thank you for visiting!